Trevor Daniel (singer): Career

 In 2020 he was featured on "Clown" on Blackbear's album Everything Means Nothing, provided vocals for a remix of "Bitter" by Fletcher and Kito and was also featured on Don Diablo and Imanbek's single "Kill Me Better".
 In 2021 he collaborated with Becky G and Tainy on "F is For Friends" for The SpongeBob Movie: Sponge on the Run soundtrack and appeared on "My Dear Love" by Bebe Rexha featuring Ty Dolla $ign from the former's second album Better Mistakes.
 He is currently working on his second album called "Sad Now Doesn't Mean Sad Forever".
 In June 2021 he released "Fingers Crossed" with American singer-songwriter Julia Michaels.
 It was accompanied by a music video directed by Grant Spanier.
 He was then seen on a Music Video with a popular DJ and Record Producer Alan Walker on Alan's song 'Extremes' which released on September 30 for Alan's Upcoming studio Album 'WALKERVERSE PT.
 II'.
+In 2023, he collaborated with Neoni for their song Bleach.

+In a post on X (formerly Twitter) on July 12, 2024, Trevor announced that he had parted ways with his former record label, Alamo Records/RCA.

+On October 25, 2024, Trevor released his comeback single, Tempo, under his new record deal with Fearless Records & TLNTD Records.
+The record deal was short-lived, as he announced on X (formerly Twitter) on May 2, 2025, that he had gotten out of the record deal.